teenari/fortnitenode/docs/Party/index.md

 > param {Boolean} dnf If update assignments.

 ### Arguments
-- updated - Updated.
+- `updated` - Updated.
-- deleted - Deleted.
+- `deleted` - Deleted.
-- dnf - If update assignments.
+- `dnf` - If update assignments.

 ## getPing(user)
-No information about this function, contact me to update function `getPing`.
+No comments on this function, contact me to update function `getPing`'s comments on the library.

 ### Arguments
-- user
+- `user`

 ## deletePing(user)
-No information about this function, contact me to update function `deletePing`.
+No comments on this function, contact me to update function `deletePing`'s comments on the library.

 ### Arguments
-- user
+- `user`

 ## getParty(id)
-No information about this function, contact me to update function `getParty`.
+No comments on this function, contact me to update function `getParty`'s comments on the library.

 ### Arguments
-- id
+- `id`

 ## getUser(id)
-No information about this function, contact me to update function `getUser`.
+No comments on this function, contact me to update function `getUser`'s comments on the library.

 ### Arguments
+- `id`

+## deleteInvite(partyId, pinger_id)
+No comments on this function, contact me to update function `deleteInvite`'s comments on the library.

+### Arguments
+- `partyId`
-- id
+- `pinger_id`

 ## create(data)
 Create a party.